yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-automaticdualization.md

 F = [cone(x(2:end),x(1))];
 ````

 is a second order constraint in standard primal form.
 If your cone constraint violates this form, slacks will be introduced, except for translated second order cones, just as in the semidefinite case.
-Note that you need a primal-dual solver that can solve second order cone constraints natively in order to recover the original variables (currently [sedumi](/command/sedumi) and [sdpt3](/command/sdpt3) for mixed semidefinite second order cone problems, or [MOSEK](/solver/mosek) for pure second order cone problems).
+Note that you need a primal-dual solver that can solve second order cone constraints natively in order to recover the original variables (currently [SEDUMI](/command/sedumi) and [SDPT3](/command/sdpt3) for mixed semidefinite second order cone problems, or [MOSEK](/solver/mosek) for pure second order cone problems).

 ### Comments

 Your solver has to be able to return both primal and dual variables for the reconstruction of variables to work.
-All SDP solvers do this, except [LMILAB].
+All SDP solvers do this, except [LMILAB](/solver/lmilab).

 Primal matrices (\\(X\\) and \\(Y\\) in the examples above) must be defined in one simple call in order to enable detection of the primal structure.
 In other words, a constraint **[X>=0]** where **X** is defined with the code **x = sdpvar(10,1);X = [x(1) x(6);x(6) x(2)]** will not be categorized as a primal matrix, but as matrix constraint in dual form with three free variables.